TheoLeanse/CVdraft/README.md

 #### University of Oxford (2007 to 2010)

-- English Language & Literature, with specialisms in Modernism and psychoanalytic theory
+- English Language & Literature, with specialisms in Modernism and psychoanalytic theory - basically early hypertext and code.
+- 76% (High 1st) for Dissertation on code in Modernist Literature.

 #### Any other qualifications